mikeshardmind/bg3modding/readme.md

 - Sanguine Offering Charges are 1 per Witch knight level, matching [source material](https://www.gmbinder.com/share/-M0i_wbRAX8qAz1OIjbF).
-- Lv 3: Gain pact weapon bind/summon abilities.
+- Lv 3: Gain pact weapon bind/summon abilities and the armor of shadows warlock invocation
-- Lv 3: Gain a warlock invocation
-- lv 5: Gain a warlock invocation
-- lv 7: Gain a warlock invocation
-- lv 12: Gain a warlock invocation
+- lv 12: Gain the lifedrinker warlock invocation

-Note that any invocations that rely on warlock level, including those added by other mods, will not treat witch knight levels as warlock levels, as they are not.

 ### Rationale

 Because of the base game's implementation of warlock spell slots, both Witch knight and Warlock are punished if you multiclass these two together.

-The primary reason for this multiclass would be for invocations and increased warlock spell slot levels, And this multiclass is also the primary reason to play witch knight over eldritch knight.
+I don't particularly want to over-buff in compensation of this, and have only given some melee focused warlock invocations at specific levels.
+I may make more tweaks later, but allowing choice of invocation was too finicky, and also allowed what I would consider certain options that are unacceptable to give while retaining full base fighter feature scaling.

-This mod does not attempt to prevent you from multiclassing with warlock after having it, but doing so will only weaken the build again due to base game implementation.
+This mod does not attempt to prevent you from multiclassing with warlock after having it, but doing so will likely weaken the build again due to base game implementation unless you have a very specific build idea in mind

+If you want to multiclass warlock/fighter, the base game's battle master or the
+5e fighter sublass combined mod's implementation of Brute fighter will provide strictly better numerical power.

 This leaves the Witch Knight closer to existing as if it's tabletop counterpart had been multiclassed with hexblade but a little weaker